pgerbino/prompt_engineering_node/examples/08-release-notes/README.md

 # Release Notes Example

-This example demonstrates how to use GitHub Copilot to generate comprehensive release notes from your Git commit history.
-The example includes a sample commit history that you can use to practice generating release notes with Copilot.
+This example demonstrates how to use GitHub Copilot to generate comprehensive release notes from your project's commit history.
+The example includes a sample commit history and shows how to create well-structured release documentation.

 ## Example Data

-The `commits.json` file contains a sample Git commit history with various types of changes.
-The commits include:
+The example includes a `commits.json` file containing a sample commit history with:
 - Feature additions
 - Bug fixes
 - Performance improvements
-- Security updates
+- Documentation updates
-- Documentation changes
+- Dependency updates

 ## How to Use with GitHub Copilot